mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/advanced_color_selector.rst

 Common Patches
 ~~~~~~~~~~~~~~

-The common patches are generated from the image, and are the most common colour in the image.
+The common patches are generated from the image, and are the most common color in the image.
 The hotkey for them on canvas is :kbd:`U`.

 External Info
 -------------

-`HSI and HSY for Krita’s advanced colour selector. <http://wolthera.info/?p=726>`_
+`HSI and HSY for Krita’s advanced color selector. <http://wolthera.info/?p=726>`_